-Julia Sarano is a London-based violin, viola and cello maker who builds on the Cremonese tradition to create instruments of singular finesse and contemporary character.
-Originally from Argentina, she trained as a dancer and theatre performer in Europe and then worked in these domains for over a decade.
-Fascinated by the interplay of art and craft, she naturally transitioned into instrument-making, which encompasses both.
+Julia Sarano is a violin, viola and cello maker who builds on the Cremonese tradition to create instruments of singular finesse and contemporary character.
+Originally from Argentina, she trained as a dancer and theatre performer in Europe and then worked in these domains for a decade.
+Fascinated by the interplay of art and craft, tradition and personal expression, she naturally transitioned into instrument-making which encompasses them all.

 After initial training in Italy and an apprenticeship in France, she honed her skills at the Newark School of Violin Making.
-Every year, she takes part in the Oberlin Violin Maker's Workshop, where the craft is constantly being pushed to new levels.
+She has been taking part in the Oberlin Violin Maker's Workshop for several years, where the craft is constantly being pushed to new levels.

 Inspiration comes from unexpected places.